corning-incorporated/citam/docs/facility_data_requirement.rst

 Facility Data Requirements
 ============================

 The CITAM platform requires a Simplified Vector Graphic (SVG) representation of the facility drawing you wish to use as input.
 The model has simple but specific requirements for the SVG format.
 Although the platform can act upon SVG’s produced by free online converters there are expectations about the format of the initial drawing that must be met in order for this to work.
 Free converters typically produce unnecessarily bloated files, which can cause performance issues within the platform.
-The model performs most efficiently against a lightweight representation of the SVG.

 This document will explain what a lightweight SVG will need to consist of - and what it doesn’t.
 We recognize that there are many drawing formats that can be the starting point for producing an SVG file.
 The focus of this process document will be to represent the most stripped down components required within the SVG file used by the model.
 It will also describe what information is required within the SVG in order for the model to best simulate real life scenarios.